A unified framework for equation discovery and dynamic prediction of hysteretic systems: Preliminaries

-In this formulation, the parameter \(A\) serves as a linear amplification factor that scales the influence of the displacement rate on the evolution of the internal variable.
-The coefficients \(\beta\) and \(\gamma\) jointly shape the energy dissipation and curvature of the hysteresis loop, with \(\beta\) primarily influencing the width and dissipation of the loop, while \(\gamma\) controls its nonlinear curvature.
-In most existing research \cite{qian2024discovering,lai2019sparse,liu2025structured}, the exponent \(n\) is typically restricted to integer values, such as \(n=1\).
-In this research, we generalize the formulation by allowing \(n\) to take more general, including fractional values, thereby enabling richer characterization of various hysteresis.
+In this formulation, the parameter $A$ serves as a linear amplification factor that scales the influence of the displacement rate on the evolution of the hysteretic variable.
+The coefficients $\beta$ and $\gamma$ jointly shape the energy dissipation and curvature of the hysteresis loop, with $\beta$ primarily influencing the width and dissipation of the loop, while $\gamma$ controls its nonlinear curvature.
+In most existing research~\cite{qian2024discovering,lai2019sparse,liu2025structured}, the exponent $n$ is typically restricted to integer values.
+In practical Bouc-Wen modeling, however, allowing non-integer values of $n$ provides a more flexible phenomenological parametrization for representing hysteretic loops with diverse transition smoothness and curvature that may not be adequately captured by integer exponents alone.
+In this research, we generalize the formulation by allowing $n$ to take more general, including fractional values, thereby enabling richer characterization of various hysteresis.